jerryborgesjacob/Sports-Merchandise-Store/README.md

 # Sports-Merchandise-Store
-## Creative Collaboration Project that combines data from Formula 1 and Football items for a MErchandise Store.
+## Creative Collaboration Project that combines data from Formula 1 and Football items for a Merchandise Store.
 ------------------------------
 ## Added Data
-- Football Teams
+- Football Teams table
-- Football Players
+- Football Players table

 ## To be added(MVP):
 - Formula drivers